oxfordinternetinstitute/oxonfair/README.md

-# OxonFair: An algorithmic Fairness Toolkit
+# OxonFair: An Algorithmic Fairness Toolkit for High-Capacity Models
 This is a toolkit designed to enforce a wide-range of fairness definitions and to customize binary classifier behavior.
 The toolkit is designed to overcome a range of shortcomings in existing fairness toolkits for high-capacity models that overfit to the training data.